UCB-stat-159-s23/hw04-Group24/contribution_statement.md

 * Add tests to `readligo.py`
 * Help June with `draw_plot` function in `utils.py`
 * Add tests to `utils.py`
-* Deploy the GitHub Pages and Actions
+* Help June with deploy the GitHub Pages and Actions
 * Help June with `Makefile`

 Lei Zhang: